iffy/iffy.github.com/_drafts/book.md

 I scanned many of the illustrations with our HP all-in-one scanner.
 But when it refused to see all of the pink in a few of the drawings, I borrowed my parent's Epson scanner for those.
 Resolution for the scanned pictures ranges from 600 to 1200 dpi.

-Oh, I also used a spray bottle, an iron and some heavy books to [flatten some of the warped paintings](https://www.youtube.com/watch?v=tL6fxMgtU9A).
+Oh, I also enlisted a spray bottle, an iron and some heavy books to [flatten some of the warped paintings](https://www.youtube.com/watch?v=tL6fxMgtU9A).

-All the software I used is free.
-I used Google Docs (already mentioned), [GIMP](https://www.gimp.org/) for touching up and adjusting some colors and [Scribus](https://www.scribus.net/) for laying out the book (to make into a PDF).
+All the software I used is free:  Google Docs (already mentioned), [GIMP](https://www.gimp.org/) for touching up and adjusting some colors and [Scribus](https://www.scribus.net/) for laying out the book (to make into a PDF).

 Since I wanted a hardcover copy, the most expensive part of this process was publishing.
 I used [Ingram Spark](http://www.ingramspark.com/).
 If I'd wanted a softcover, I could have published using Amazon's CreateSpace for free.

 ## Learned

-Use white paper
+- Use white paper
-Just go for it
+- Just go for it
-Use the same paper throughout
+- Use the same paper throughout
+- Get paper the size of the finished pages
-I wish I had a thinner pen
+- I wish I had a thinner pen
+- Illustrating is difficult, but fun